CAMPUS Independent Study Programme

 Application Deadline: 31 Mar

 Participants are selected via open call.
-The selection panel are Elvira Dyangani Ose (The Showroom, London); Tom Godfrey (Bonington Gallery, Nottingham); Sofia Lemos (Nottingham Contemporary); Carolina Rito (Nottingham Contemporary); Niki Russel (Primary, Nottingham); Sam Thorne (Nottingham Contemporary).
+The selection panel are Elvira Dyangani Ose (The Showroom, London); Tom Godfrey (Bonington Gallery, Nottingham); Sofia Lemos (Nottingham Contemporary); Carolina Rito (Nottingham Contemporary); Niki Russell (Primary, Nottingham); Sam Thorne (Nottingham Contemporary).

 We welcome applicants from all ages, interest areas, backgrounds and sections of the community, both with and without formal training.
 If considered necessary, an interview will be conducted (in person or online).